harishiyer/covisource/README.md

 # covisource

+Community project to scan twitter and fetch tweets related to covid based on filters

 1) To run the project, copy the folder to htdocs.
 2) Add the project to VSCODE
 3) Open terminal via vscode or navigate to the project folder using Command Line.